csst-sociotech/csst2022/docs/index.md

 **Depart** either after 5pm Thursday June 9 or anytime Friday June 10.

+A survey will be sent via email to ask if accomodation is required for the Thursday night (i.e., if you are departing on Thursday evening or Friday).

 ## Airport transfers

 We will reimburse airport transfers (to/from departure airport, to/from Austin airport).
 Austin airport has signage for their ride-sharing/taxi pickup (recommend requesting a ride while in the terminal).
 Please organize yourselves, pay, and keep receipts for [reimbursement](#reimbursement).